Full Height Backsplashes – Pros, Cons and Options

 Let’s start with some of the minor ‘cons’ of having a full height backsplash.

-• They may be more expensive.
-The standard 4” or 15” backsplash will be less expensive to install than full height.
+- They may be more expensive.
+The standard 4” or 18” backsplash will be less expensive to install than full height.
 The trade off, however, may be the style, design or overall look you’re hoping to achieve.

-• The thickness of a granite backsplash may encroach on countertop space.
+- The thickness of a granite backsplash may encroach on countertop space.
 If you’re in a very small kitchen, a tile backsplash, with a thinner profile, will be a better option.

-• Stains happen.
+- Stains happen.
 Granite, tile, and grout can sometimes stain (and require professional cleaning).
 In particular, foods such as tomato sauce, can leave their mark if not cleaned immediately.

-• Re-sealing surfaces is important.
+- Re-sealing surfaces is important.
 If the backsplash is granite, the surface will need to be resealed regularly.
 Also, tile and granite grout and caulk lines should be kept clean and sealed to avoid staining or bacteria growth.

 And, of course, the ‘pros’ of full height backsplashes

-• The biggest advantage to having a full height backsplash is that they are stylish.
+- The biggest advantage to having a full height backsplash is that they are stylish.
 Whether you choose the same stone as your countertop, or glass tiles, or a herringbone tile backsplash, it will make your space look like something from a design magazine.

 Easy peezy to clean.
 Unlike a painted wall, backsplash material responds well to being wiped off.
-If your backsplash is made of granite, it’s helpful to know how to care for granite countertops.
+If your backsplash is made of granite, it’s helpful to know how to care for granite countertops. - Durability.
+Granite is a very durable material.
+Glass and subway tile is also more resistant to damage than painted drywall.

 At Stone Central, we’re happy to walk through all the options with you for deciding on a full height backsplash.
 We will help you find what works best for your space and your budget.
 PS – Did you know that we install backsplashes, too?